 “No more waiting for my life to begin.
 No more pining for what might have been...
 The youngest I'll be is how old I am now.
-There's no guarantees and no sacred cows."”
+There's no guarantees and no sacred cows.”

 — "It's Never Too Late," music & lyrics by Maria Verven

 A baby boomer who learned guitar at age 58, Maria recorded her first CD in 2016, appropriately titled “It’s Never Too Late.”
 This CD includes 10 original songs and one cover song: Donovan’s “Riki Tiki Tavi.”
 Maria sings and plays rhythm guitar and is backed up by Dean Magraw on lead guitar and Michael Bissonnette on percussion.
+She continues to write and perform her original music at coffeehouses, private parties, etc.

 Her music can best be described by political folk music – an interesting blend of the “old:” Nanci Griffith, Joan Baez and Donovan, e.g., and the “new:" Aimee Mann, Shawn Colvin and First Aid Kit, e.g.